 In terms of ratings, the movie received very low ratings overall.
 While it was successful in making a profit, it’s not the kind of high-profit film you’d expect with an ensemble cast of a-list celebrities.

 The film starts by focusing on advertising executive Howard Inlet, who has become depressed after his daughter’s death.
-His behavior has cost his company most of their major clients, bringing it to the verge of bankruptcy.
+His behavior has cost his company most of its major clients, bringing it to the verge of bankruptcy.
 His friends and business partners – Whit, Claire, and Simon – try to sell the company, but as the majority shareholder, Howard continues to prevent it.

 The three decide to hire a private investigator named Sally and later on a trio of actors named Brigitte, Raffi, and Amy to prove Howard is unfit to run the company and legally take control.
 After Sally finds letters Howard wrote to the concepts of Love, Time, and Death, the actors are instructed to talk to him posing as Death, Time, and Love.
 Sally is instructed to record the conversation but digitally remove the actors, so it will look like Howard is only imagining the figures.
 Before they can talk to Howard as if they know him, however, the three actors spend more time with Howard’s three friends.